demisto/content/Packs/ShiftManagement/Scripts/GetOnCallHoursPerUser/README.md

-Retrieves the number of on call hours per user.
+Retrieves the number of on-call hours per user.

 ## Script Data
 ---